It’s been cold and rainy here all month-long. We even had frost in the mornings last week!

 For pretty, trim the crusts off the bread.
 Yes, I used icky store-bought bread.
 We almost never do.
 But the German stuff is much cleaner than the American bread.
 And I know there are some organic ones that are healthier.

 I sliced the cucumbers thin.
 I didn’t peel them first.

 Don’t mind my nails.
 I’ve been gardening.
 And I’m a mom.
-I haven’t had a mani-pedi in almost 3 years.
+I haven’t had a mani-pedi in over 3 years.

 I used a biscuit cutter to make some bread rounds.

 I used the cream cheese mixture with the smoked salmon.

 I also chopped spinach and parsley and added that for a touch of green and flavor.

 I think next time, I need some more seasoning.
 They were just a little bland.